mulupuruvikas/JavaFX-VSCode-Tutorial/README.md

 ...except replace 'javafxtutorial' with your project name.
 <br />

+**If none of these options are working** it might be because Maven needs to be installed.
+Download Apache Maven [here](https://maven.apache.org/download.cgi).
+I recommend that you download the Link version of the Source zip archive (it should be under the `Files` subheader). <br \>
 Once you click the play button on run, you should see a screen like this

 <img src="assets/application.png" alt="application">